sindresorhus/unused-filename/readme.md

 Type: `number`\
 Default: `Infinity`

-Max number of attempts to find an unused filename before giving up and returning the last tried name.
+Max number of attempts to find an unused filename.

+When `maxTries` limit is reached, the function will throw [`MaxTryError`](#unusedFilename-MaxTryError).

 ### unusedFilename.separatorIncrementer